100 Essential Training Topics for Managers (2026)

 31. Goal Setting That Connects to Strategy

 Goals fail when they are not linked to trade-offs.
-Training should teach managers to translate organisational objectives into individual goals with clear success criteria.
-If we do this, we stop doing that.
-Observable outcomes, not vague aspirations, create accountability for better performance.
+Training should teach managers to translate organisational objectives into individual goals with observable success criteria.

 32. Running Weekly Performance Rhythms

 Performance management happens in weekly conversations, not annual reviews.
-Training should include simple check-in structures that track progress without creating administrative burden.
 Use a one-page performance log: wins, misses, feedback given, support offered.
-This creates the feedback loops essential for continuous growth.

 33. Diagnosing Performance Issues Accurately

 Most performance issues are clarity issues first.
-Training should help managers distinguish between capability gaps, effort gaps, and role fit issues.
 Diagnose whether the problem is skill, will, clarity, or context before choosing an intervention.
-Poor management often means misdiagnosis.

 34. Managing Underperformance as a Sequence